Cycling Towne Pass West

-By the 3 mile mark we begin to leave the desert floor behind and enter more hilly/mountainous terrain with exceptional views of the valley to our left and behind us as we climb.
-By mile 6 we are entering canyon-like terrain which is stark and without any appreciable vegetation and certainly no greenery - but these stark Mars and Moon-scapes are part of the allure and beauty of Death Valley.
-See YouTube video for a true sense of this climb.
+By the three mile mark we begin to leave the desert floor behind and enter more hilly/mountainous terrain, offering exceptional views of the valley to our left and behind us as we climb.
+By mile six we are entering canyon-like terrain which is stark and without any appreciable vegetation and certainly no greenery -- but these stark Mars and Moon-scapes are part of the allure and beauty of Death Valley.
+See this YouTube video for a true sense of this climb.

 Colorful surroundings as we climb.

 There is a ½ mile 11.5% segment from between miles six and seven.

 Well . . . after the torture comes the fun!